Minisai/data_batcher/README.md

 curl -X POST http://127.0.0.1:300[0-4]/events\?event\=evt1
 ```

-* Wait for 60 seconds
+* Wait for 60 seconds or send 9 more events

 * See the mirror service output in the console: